-In keeping with its values and commitments, ENGIE seeks in all circumstances to act in accordance with the laws and regulations in force in the countries where it operates.
-We have a zero tolerance for ethics violations, and compliance is always a paramount priority.
-For us, ethics are an essential part of our strategy, management style, and individual professional practices.
-Ethics help to drive performance.
+ENGIE Global and ENGIE North America have a zero-tolerance policy for ethics violations, and compliance is always a paramount priority throughout our company.
+Business ethics are an essential part of our strategy, management style, and individual professional practices.
+In fact, we believe that ethics help drive business performance.

-To achieve our ethical ambitions, ENGIE has implemented across the Group ethics policies and procedures based on the highest international standards.
+To achieve our objectives in the realm of business ethics, ENGIE Global and ENGIE North America have implemented ethics policies and ethics procedures based on the highest international standards.

 Our values and principles